Sbillups0/Pokemon-Card-Collection/docs/Peer_review_response.md

 It would be nice if there was a check for if they already have the max amount of decks before creating a new deck instead of letting the creation of the deck go through and raising an error when trying to view the decks

-In the case where a user’s display is both full and they’re adding a card that is already in display it would be more useful to know that that card is already in the display than that their display is full so consider switching the ordering of the http exceptions

-In get_inventory it’s probably best if you check if the user exists or not (When I passed in a larger user_id (30) because my user_id was 12 it just returned an empty catalog; if the user doesn’t exist it would be nice to return a message saying that the user doesn’t exist)

 I would double check the code for check_pack_exists because when I tried opening a pack that was non existent by not capitalizing the pack name it resulted in a 500 internal server error instead of raising an exception (nothing stands out from this code so I’m not sure why the exception isn’t being raised) (The code works properly for purchasing a pack, so maybe you might just need to have that piece of code in the function for check_pack_exists)